AulysiusDev/testReact/README.md

 - Include specified headers to pass authentification.
 - Sort the data into an array of names ordered ascending alphabetically.
 - Render a list of these names to display on screen.
-- If there is an error, display the error message "There was an error"
+- Implement error handling by displaying the message to the user "There was an error" in the case of an error.

 - Bonus task: